chocolatey/choco-wiki/CentralManagement/CentralManagementSetup.md

 When attempting to install some components of Chocolatey, you may have seen this error.
 This was a bug due to how the script at [Step 1: Internalize Packages](#step-1-internalize-packages) was exasperating a known issue at https://github.com/chocolatey/chocolatey-licensed-issues/issues/155.

 Please go back through Step 1 and re-internalize those packages.
 You may need to overwrite any you would have pushed up (many if it won't let you do a push).
 In Nexus, you can remove the existing items and then upload through there.
 In other repositories you may need to remove the existing package versions you deployed first.

+### The client reports successful checkin, but nothing is showing up in CCM
+You need to check the CCM service logs.
+The agent will always report success when it communicates with the service successfully.
+The service may reject what it receives, but due to security settings, it won't tell the client about that.

+The logs are located at `$env:ChocolateyInstall\logs\ccm-service.log`.
+If you are on a version of CCM prior to 0.2.0, the log will be located at `$env:ChocolateyInstall\lib\chocolatey-management-service\tools\service\logs\chocolatey.service.host.log`.

 ___
 [[Chocolatey Central Management|CentralManagement]]